 Fine Art

--> BA Art Thesis exhibition
+BA Thesis Exhibition

 An evolving interdisciplinary performance work exploring thought as a shared, emergent force.
 Combines live performer, AI, and real-time text processing to create a collective sonic consciousness.
 The piece investigates cognition, memory, and communication as participatory acts—where audience, performer, and machine co-author meaning.